orjon/orjon/README.md

 # Hello

-I'm a front-end-focused full-stack developer based in London.</br>
+I'm a full-stack developer based in London.</br>
 I care about good design, clean code, and building performant things that are useful.